 Natural capital refers to the planet’s stocks of water, land, air, and renewable and non-renewable resources (such as plant and animal species, forests, and minerals).
 The term natural capital implies an extension of the economic notion of capital.
 Just as all forms of capital are capable of providing a flow of goods and services, components of natural capital interact to provide humans and other species with goods and services that are wide-ranging and diverse.
 The collective benefits provided by the resources and processes supplied by natural capital are known as ecosystem goods and services, or simply ecosystem services.
 These services are imperative for survival and well-being.
 They are also the basis for all economic activity.

 The services that nature provides for free are often not accounted for and, therefore, not properly valued by decision-makers.
-We evaluate the benefits that nature provides and calculate the economic cost of these services if we had to provide them ourselves.
+At the David Suzuki Foundation, we evaluate the benefits that nature provides and calculate the economic cost of these services if we had to provide them ourselves.

-It's a first.
-Our latest report gives economic values for the Lower Mainland's water ecosystems.
+In the Lower Mainland, our 2012 report was the first to give economic values for region’s water ecosystems.
 The Nearshore Natural Capital Valuation report finds that areas such as wetlands and coastal areas give us $30 to $60 billion in benefits every year.
 As a natural carbon sink, they help reduce our greenhouse gas emissions, while providing natural protection against the increasing intensity of storms worsened by climate change.
 And they give us tools to protect precious habitat for declining salmon stocks.

-This follows 2010's Natural Capital in B.C.'s Lower Mainland which looked at forests, fields, wetlands and waterways and estimated the non-market economic value of these ecosystems at $5.4 billion a year.
-That's about $2,462 per person each year.
+This research followed 2010’s Natural Capital in B.C.’s Lower Mainland which looked at forests, fields, wetlands and waterways and estimated the non-market economic value of these ecosystems at $5.4 billion a year.
+That’s about $2,462 per person each year.

 Natural capital in Ontario

-Natural Capital in Rouge National Park the economic value of ecosystem services from Canada's future Rouge National Park and its surrounding watersheds to be more than $115 million.
-The report recommends legal, policy and conservation efforts needed to ensure the Rouge's ecological health and economic value are maintained in the long term.
+In our assessment of natural capital in Rouge National Park, the economic value of ecosystem services from the park and its surrounding watersheds was found to be more than $115 million.
+The report recommends legal, policy and conservation efforts needed to ensure the Rouge’s ecological health and economic value are maintained in the long term.

 Natural capital globally